Managing Coder Sessions with the SDK

 • getSession() returns usable session detail immediately

-Creating Sessions From Your App
+Creating Sessions from Your App

 In app code, the shape you usually reach for adds three fields on top of task: label, metadata, and env.
 These cover the pieces apps actually need: a short label for list UIs, correlation ids that tie the session back to your own records, and any credentials the sandbox-side agent reads at runtime.